project-chip/connectedhomeip/docs/BUILDING.md

 make -f Makefile-Standalone
 ```

-The helper Makefile-<platform> will automatically run configure the using a
+The helper Makefile-&lt;platform> will automatically run configure the using a
 default set of parameters, and allow custom override parameters to be passed via
 environment variables.
 An example of this follows: